 I can't do a transfer from my Traditional IRA outside of RD directly to a Rocket Dollar Roth IRA?

-It's important to provide solid records of your Roth conversion for tax purposes and the 5 Year Roth Rule.
-Currently, Rocket Dollar cannot support that tax reporting from an incoming traditional IRA.
-We are sorry for the inconvenience and want to make sure you can avoid unnecessary fees or insufficient tax reporting records.
+It's important to provide solid records of your Roth conversion for tax purposes and the 5 Year Roth Rule, and the Pro-Rata rule.
+Currently, Rocket Dollar cannot support that tax reporting from an incoming traditional IRA that could be needed for a Roth Conversion if you were to be audited.
+We also need to have all three major elements of your IRA with an IRA, LLC, and LCC bank account.
+We are sorry for the inconvenience.

 What is a Roth Conversion?